St. Jean Airport, St. Barths Transportation

 MV Voyager

-MV Voyager departs from St. Martin at 9:00 AM and at 6:45 PM avery day except Wednesday and Sunday from the waterfront in Marigot, to arrive in Gustavia around 75 minutes later.
+MV Voyager departs from St. Martin at 9:00 AM and 6:45 PM every day except Wednesday and Sunday from the waterfront in Marigot, to arrive in Gustavia around 75 minutes later.
 Wednesday and Sunday it departs from Oyster Pond to Gustavia around 45 minutes later.

 PHONE: +590-590-27-54-10